thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

        Maximum tip age in seconds to consider node in initial block download (default: 21600)

-  -mocktime=<n>
-       Replace actual time with <n> seconds since epoch (default: 0)

-  -logtimestamps
-       Prepend debug output with timestamp (default: 1)

   -maxtxfee=<amt>
-       Maximum total fees (in DASH) to use in a single wallet transaction or raw transaction; setting this too low may abort large transactions (default: 0.10)
+       Maximum total fees (in DASH) to use in a single wallet transaction;
+       setting this too low may abort large transactions (default: 0.10)

   -minsporkkeys=<n>
        Overrides minimum spork signers to change spork value.
 Only useful for regtest and devnet.
 Using this on mainnet or testnet will ban you.

+  -mocktime=<n>
+       Replace actual time with <n> seconds since epoch (default: 0)

   -printpriority
        Log transaction fee per kB when mining blocks (default: 0)

   -printtoconsole
-       Send trace/debug info to console instead of debug.log file

-  -printtodebuglog
-       Send trace/debug info to debug.log file (default: 1)
+       Send trace/debug info to console (default: 1 when no -daemon.
+To disable logging to file, set -nodebuglogfile)

+  -pushversion
+       Protocol version to report to other nodes

   -shrinkdebugfile
        Shrink debug.log file on client startup (default: 1 when no -debug)